 Things to Consider When Installing Home Solar Panels

 The number of solar panels and the cost of the system will depend on several factors.
-A professional solar installer will be able to provide you with the right quote based on these factors.
-Below are the things or factors you need to consider when installing a solar system in your house.
+A professional solar installer can provide the right quote based on these factors.
+Below are the things or factors you must consider when installing a solar system in your house.

 Solar Panel Dimensions